 The travel industry has perhaps the greatest potential to grow and market online.
 Sadly, most hotels and resorts treat online marketing very much like they do traditional marketing – they setup a brochure website, and then forget about it.
 To truly engage an audience and sell more rooms, you need to look at web marketing as a living, breathing, entity.
 These online marketing tips don’t apply to local motels which would be best served by billboards and local marketing.
 Instead, I want to focus on true vacation destination hotels and resorts.
 Places people research and book in advance.

 Get the Basics Right – I’ve said it before, and I will say it again.
 No amount of marketing will make up for a poor product or service.
 If the rooms are dirty or checking in is a hassle, don’t expect marketing to make up for it.
 Of all the things people talk about online, hotels top the list.
-Do yourself a favor, take 10% of your marketing every month, and use it to better the customer experience.
+Do yourself a favor, take a percentage of your marketing every month, and use it to better the customer experience.

 Provide Tongue Candy – No, not mints at the front desk.
 But, stories that people will repeat when they go back home.
 I call irresistible word of mouth tongue candy.
 Stories that people can’t help but share with others.
 For example, I almost always stay at one particular hotel when I travel to New York.
 Along with a wonderful pillow menu, they also have a squeaky dog toy for sale.
 For busy travelers, a little gift for a pet at home is a great idea – and makes for a good story.

 Start with a Website – Your website matters!
 Beware of a generic website.
 If you truly want to stand out from the crowd, make sure your website tells your story.
 What’s the history of the property?
 What do people absolutely love about staying there?
 Are the banana pancakes the best this side of the Mississippi?
 Tell the story, and engage the imagination of future visitors.
 Just make sure the real thing backs it up.